-For our kūpuna, for our keiki, for current and future generations, we need to create a better and brighter Hawaiʻi.
-We deserve a higher quality of life, a more affordable cost of living, more jobs, higher wages, better health care, affordable housing, improved public school system, and better stewardship of our environment.
-In addition, we need to have greater respect for our multi-cultures and especially for our host culture, the Hawaiian culture.
+For our keiki, ourselves, our kūpuna, and future generations, we need to create a better and brighter Hawaiʻi.
+We deserve a higher quality of life; better traffic conditions; more affordable housing; address homelessness with compassion and aloha; hold the line on cost of living; confront rising drugs and crime; advocate for higher wages; better health care; improve the public school system, and better stewardship of our environment and natural resources.
 After decades of questionable governance, we need to find a better way, a new way, to get things done.

 We believe the People of Hawai‘i are bound together by more than simply living in our island state.
 We are bound by a shared set of ideals and values rooted in the notion that we are greater together; that our collective efforts produce something better than the sum of our individual actions; and that together, rather than divided, we can overcome the greatest challenges that come our way.
 The road to success is through the basic values that we all embrace.
 We believe anyone can make it if they try—no matter who you are, where you come from, or what you look like.
 We know that Hawai‘i is strongest when everyone has a seat at the table and when the same rules apply to everyone, from Hilo to Līhu'e, from the mountain to the sea.